sxbide/ak-injector/README.md

 <section id="howto" class="howto">
     <h2>How to:</h2>

-    > 1 | Paste the link to your desired .dll you want to attach.<br/>
+    > 1 | Paste the link to your desired .dll you want to attach.
-    > 2 | Select any of your running processes you want to inject to. <br/>
+    > 2 | Select any of your running processes you want to inject to.
     > 3 | Press Inject to selected to inject your dll ;)
 </section>